lemonmade/react-stylish/docs/create.md

 Note that, unlike in CSS, rule names are written in camelcase (you can still use the CSS version of the property, but you would need to wrap each key in quotes).

-The object you get back from this function is what you [connect]() to your components.
+The object you get back from this function is what you [connect][connect-url] to your components.
 You can also chain it with calls to `variation` or `variations` to add rules that apply only if some `props`/ `state` in your component match the conditions you set, as described below.

 ## Variations